Meet the SAMSA Team!

 SAMSA was co-founded in the summer of 2020 by a team of five medical students who saw the need for a unified national platform in the US to support South Asian medical students.
 With a passion for cultural competence in healthcare and for community building, SAMSA leaders envision a connected network of future physician leaders.

 Hi there!
-I’m Aneesha, a current M3 at Boston University School of Medicine.
+I’m Aneesha, a current M4 at Boston University School of Medicine.
 I was born and raised just outside of Los Angeles and then moved across the country to complete my Bachelors in Medical Sciences and Psychology at Boston University.
-I am interested in surgery and women’s health, and am passionate about delivering culturally competent care.
+I am interested in pediatrics, and am passionate about advocacy and delivering care with cultural humility.
 In my free time, I enjoy being outdoors, traveling, going to concerts, and spending time with family and friends.
 I’m very excited for SAMSA to create a network of future physician-leaders!

 Email me: Nislam006@citymail.cuny.edu